 “I stay focused on the big picture.
 You also have to understand what the other side is trying to do.
 So many young attorneys I deal with understand the client’s position, but they’re blind to any holes in it.
 You can get stuck in your foxhole and lose sight of the larger battle around you.
 That won’t happen with me.”

 Steve Goodin is a litigator, counselor-at-law, and general problem-solver.

 His extensive legal background includes: Five years in the Hamilton County Prosecutor’s Office Criminal Division; serving as a Special Assistant United States Attorney with jurisdiction over a large Army base; litigating as lead counsel more than three dozen jury trials; and managing his own successful downtown law practice.
 He has appeared before every judge in our local state courts and federal courts.
-Steve has also successfully litigated with and before the Ohio Ethics Commission, the Ohio Liquor Control Commission, the Ohio Elections Commission, the Ohio Unemployment Bureau and the Ohio Supreme Court’s Board of Commissioners on Grievances and Discipline.
+Steve has also successfully litigated with and before the Ohio Ethics Commission, the Ohio Liquor Control Commission, the Ohio Elections Commission, and the Ohio Supreme Court’s Board of Commissioners on Grievances and Discipline.